-- Tube size varies on tube design and whether users rope several tubes together. - Tubers may also pack snacks and beverages to be consumed on the river.
+• Tubers may also pack snacks and beverages to be consumed on the river.

-Three river tubers paddle into the Snoqualmie River in Washington as they float on a calm stretch of a wide river.
-Credit: Thomas O'Keefe.
-STAND-UP PADDLEBOARDS INTRODUCTION: Paddlers stand upright on their stand-up paddleboard (SUP) and use a long paddle to propel across the water.
+INTRODUCTION: Paddlers stand upright on their stand-up paddleboard (SUP) and use a long paddle to propel across the water.
 SUPs are generally used on calmer stretches of water, but they can be used on beginner and intermediate whitewater as well.
-TRANSPORTATION:

 SUPs can be transported by car and carried from the car to the water's edge.
 Rigid SUPs are usually strapped to the car top, while inflatable SUP models can be packed down to fit in most car trunks and then inflated with a foot-pump at the staging area.
 A grab loop in the center of the board allows a single paddler to carry a SUP like a briefcase.
-ACCESS PREFERENCES: